padogrid/bundle-hazelcast-3n4n5-k8s-oc_helm/README-PROM.md

 vi prometheus/service-monitor.yaml
 ```

+- Hazelcast OSS

-For our example, set `helm.sh/chart: hazelcast-enterprise-3.5.3` at the end of the file as shown below.
+For our example, set `helm.sh/chart: hazelcast-5.8.14` at the end of the file as shown below.

 ```yaml
 apiVersion: monitoring.coreos.com/v1